emberjs/rfcs/text/1026-ember-data-deprecate-store-extends-ember-object.md

 not even for use with Ember's container or service injection.

-Second, in order to support any Ember version, support any non-Ember framework, and support EmberData running in non-browser environments we want to remove unnecessary coupling to Ember the framework.
+Second, in order to support any Ember version, support any non-Ember framework, and support EmberData running in non-browser environments we want to remove unnecessary coupling to the Ember framework.

 ## Detailed design

-Instead of deprecating every EmberObject method, we will feature flag the store extending EmberObject at the module level.
-This ensures the deprecation only prints once, and that once resolved the store will no longer extend thereby making it feasible to utilize the benefits of not extending EmberObject immediately.
+Instead of deprecating every EmberObject method, we will feature flag the Store extending EmberObject at the module level.
+This ensures the deprecation only prints once, and that once resolved the Store will no longer extend thereby making it feasible to utilize the benefits of not extending EmberObject immediately.

 To resolve the deprecation, users will need to confirm they are not using EmberObject APIs